rokath/trice/docs/TriceIDManagement.md

 ##  2. <a name='TriceIDNumbers'></a>*Trice* ID Numbers
 ###  2.1. <a name='IDnumberselection'></a>ID number selection

-* The default encoding supports 16-bit IDs, so over 65000 IDs possible.
+* The default encoding TREX supports 13-bit IDs, so over 8000 IDs possible.
 Other encodings can work with other ID sizes.
-* The **Id** `123435` is a number assigned to `TRICE( "Hi!\n");` in the above example.
+* The **Id** `1234` is a number assigned to `TRICE( "Hi!\n");` in the above example.
   * It is a so far unused number, according to rules you can control:
     * The `-IDMethod` switch allows a selection method for new IDs.
       * Per default new IDs determined randomly to keep the chance low, that several developers grab the same ID.
       * Example: `trice update -IDMin 1000 -IDMethod upward` will choose the smallest free ID >= 1000.
         * This allows to use the ID space without wholes.
     * The `-IDMin` and `-IDMax` switches are usable to control the ID range, a new ID is selected from, making it possible to divide the ID space.
 Each developer can gets it region.
-      * Example: `trice update -IDMin 61000 -IDMax 62000` will choose new randomly IDs only between 61000 and 62000.
+      * Example: `trice update -IDMin 6000 -IDMax 6999` will choose new randomly IDs only between 6000 and 6999.
 * In a future **trice** tool it can be possible to give each *trice* channel an **ID** range making it possible to implement *Trice* channel specific runtime on/off on the target side if that is needed.

 ###  2.2. <a name='IDnumberusage'></a>ID number usage